kayreeder/elist_analysis/README.md

 - **Build on Apple’s brand power:**
   Offer **bundled packages** to raise AOV and cross-sell effectively as Apple products make up **50% of all sales** and **48% of total orders**.
 - **Refine low performers:**
-  Reevaluate weak products such as the Samsung Webcam and Bose Headphones for redesign, replacement, or retirement as they hardly contribute to total sales **(0-1%)**.
+  Reevaluate weak products such as the Samsung Webcam and Bose Headphones for redesign, replacement, or retirement as they only contribute **0-1%** of total sales.

 </td>
 <td width="48%" valign="top">